ethicalAndroid/Rosewood-RPG/Cards - Basic.md

 	When you use your constitution to try to withstand injury, sickness, or poison:
 	1 AP, Roll+**Constitution** ->
 	On a fail, your constitution fails you, and your condition worsens by 1.
 	On a 7-9, you withstand the condition for a moment.
-The condition does not affect you for 5 minutes, but afterwards it worsens by 1.
+For 5 minutes, the condition does not affect you, but afterwards it worsens by 1.
 	On a 10+, you stabilize the condition enough to act.
-The condition does not affect you for 5 minutes.
+For 5 minutes, the condition does not affect you.
 **M : Use Intelligence**
 	When you use your intelligence to try to recall or apply your past knowledge:
 	1 AP, Roll+**Intelligence** ->